kizzyhub/kizzyhub/README.md

-# Hello! 👋 I'm Kizzy Hub
+# Hello! 👋 I'm Kizzy
 🌟 A passionate **Front-End Developer** dedicated to crafting visually appealing and user-friendly web interfaces.
 🌱 **Front-End Developer**
 I specialize in creating user-friendly and responsive web applications using modern technologies like HTML, CSS, JavaScript, and React.